Mark Leibler AC is a pre-eminent Australian tax lawyer and corporate strategist, with a strong commitment to social

 Mark’s 2006 essay ‘Crossing the Wilderness: Jews and Reconciliation’, published in New Under the Sun – Jewish Australians on Religion, Politics & Culture, examined the parallels between the Jewish and Indigenous Australian experience and considered the importance of land to both cultures.

-Former Australian Prime Minister, Julia Gillard, appointed Mark in 2010 to co-chair the Expert Panel on Constitutional Recognition of Indigenous Australians, after serving for more than a decade on the board of Reconciliation Australia, a not-for-profit organisation established by the Commonwealth Government to promote reconciliation between Indigenous and non-Indigenous Australians for the wellbeing of the future of the nation.
+Former Australian Prime Minister, Julia Gillard, appointed Mark in 2010 to co-chair the Expert Panel on Constitutional Recognition of Indigenous Australians, after serving for more than a decade on the board of Reconciliation Australia, a not-for-profit organisation established by the Commonwealth Government to promote reconciliation between Indigenous and non-Indigenous Australians for the wellbeing of the nation.
 He was appointed to the board of Reconciliation Australia when it was established in 2000 and served as co-chair for six years from February 2005.

-In December 2015, the Prime Minister of Australia, Malcolm Turnbull, and the Leader of the Opposition, Bill Shorten, announced Mark’s appointment as Co-Chair of the Referendum Council on Constitutional Recognition of Aboriginal and Torres Strait Islander Peoples.
+In December 2015, the former Prime Minister, Malcolm Turnbull, and the then Leader of the Opposition, Bill Shorten, announced Mark’s appointment as Co-Chair of the Referendum Council on Constitutional Recognition of Aboriginal and Torres Strait Islander Peoples.
 The Council reported in June 2017.

 Deep commitment to Jewish affairs

 Mark is deeply involved in Jewish affairs, occupying senior leadership roles in several Australian and international Jewish bodies.
 In 2014 he was named in the Jerusalem Post as one of the 50 most influential Jews in the world.